republique-et-canton-de-geneve/logchainer/README.md

 The project also contains a working copy of the log chainer.
 The ZIP version contains a functional launcher, the JAR file of the log chainer, the properties file, and an XML configuration file.

+## Use

+Here are two example case of use for the logchainer application:

+- the application can be launched once and left functioning in the background.
+Then the output of the application producing the files to chain can be plugged on the system's input directory so that the files are continuously chained.
+- once in a while the application can be launched and the user can put all of his files to chain at once and then shut down the application.

 # Installation